Campus RECYCLING TIPS

 - All campus cottages/apartments participate in the City of Holland recycling program managed by the city’s waste collection vendor.

 - We offer composting options for our campus cottages.
 Please submit a work order if you would like a compost container.
+Find more information about composting on campus.

 - See below for the full list of “Blue Bin” recyclable items.
 Blue bins can be found in all administrative/academic buildings and residential halls.